facebookLatest Inflation Rate in Singapore (Aug 2023) and What You Can Do About It

 Monetary Authority of Singapore (MAS) Core Inflation Rate Singapore

-In addition, MAS, like many central banks around the world, monitors the core inflation rate, which is a measure of persistent and generalised price movements instead of one-off price movements in specific categories.
+In addition, MAS, like many central banks around the world, monitors core inflation, which is a measure of persistent and generalised price movements instead of one-off price movements in specific categories.

-In Singapore, the MAS core inflation rate considers the CPI minus the categories of owning private transportation (e.g. car) and accommodation (i.e. rental).
-These categories are excluded as they are volatile and significantly affected by Government policies (i.e. Certificate of Entitlement (COE) prices for the private transport category).
+In Singapore, MAS core inflation considers the CPI minus the categories of owning private transportation (e.g. car) and accommodation (i.e. rental).
+These categories are excluded as they are volatile and significantly affected by Government policies (i.e. Certificate of Entitlement (COE) prices and COVID-19 impacting rents).

 Back to top